-Registered Trademarks and Trademark Applications: In the United States we have registered trademarks for VBLOC[®], ENTEROMEDICS[®] and MAESTRO[®] each registered with the United States Patent and Trademark Office, and have received a Notice of Allowance and fourth extension of time to file a Statement of Use on our application to register the mark EMPOWER[TM].
+Registered Trademarks and Trademark Applications: In the United States we have registered trademarks for VBLOC®, ENTEROMEDICS® and MAESTRO® each registered with the United States Patent and Trademark Office, and have received a Notice of Allowance and fourth extension of time to file a Statement of Use on our application to register the mark EMPOWERTM.
 In addition, the marks VBLOC, MAESTRO and ENTEROMEDICS are the subject of either a trademark registration or application for registration in Australia, Brazil, China, the European Community, Saudi Arabia and Switzerland.
-The trademarks VBLOC, ENTEROMEDICS and MAESTRO SYSTEM ORCHESTRATING OBESITY SOLUTIONS are registered in Mexico.
+In Mexico, the trademarks VBLOC and ENTEROMEDICS are registered and the trademark MAESTRO SYSTEM ORCHESTRATING OBESITY SOLUTIONS is the subject of a pending application.
 The trademarks VBLOC, ENTEROMEDICS and MAESTRO SYSTEM are the subject of pending trademark applications in the United Arab Emirates.
 This prospectus contains other trade names and trademarks and service marks of EnteroMedics and of other companies.